 To reconcile my university lessons with my personal choices as a professional, it helps to understand the ideas behind my professors’ teachings.

-I recently found a book title that caught my interest: The Program Era: Postwar Fiction and the Rise of Creative Writing by Mark McGurl, which is summarized in a New Yorker article published in June.
-After reading the book report, I’m definitely planning on picking up the actual text.
-The analytical part of my brain loves understanding (in depth) how things work, which returns to my interest in practical application.
+I recently found a book that caught my interest: The Program Era: Postwar Fiction and the Rise of Creative Writing by Mark McGurl, which is summarized in a New Yorker article.
+The analytical part of my brain loves understanding, in depth, how things work, before I return to my overarching interest in practical application.

 What drew me to my MFA program was how the director said that the purpose of this particular degree was to create professional, working writers, not future creative writing professors.
 The degree grants me the option of teaching writing at the university level, but all other things being equal, an author who has zero formal education and still publishes great fiction would have the same opportunity.

 So, what does that mean?
 It all comes down to words on the page.

 I enjoyed my MFA experience because I learned a considerable amount from the workshop process.
 Never before had I been surrounded by so many people who respected the art and craft of literature.
 Based on the comments of our peers, we learn to take risks, teach ourselves, and see what works and what doesn’t.